walchko/github-blog/source/blog/linux-raspbian/RPi-Autoupdate-Service.md

+---
-# Updating Raspbian
+title: Automatically Updating Raspbian with a Service

-:date: 2017-10-08
+date: 2017-10-08
-:summary: Keeping Raspbian updated
+---

 # My Current Method

 I wrote a bash script called `setup-auto-upgrade.sh` (shown below) that:
 - creates a service which runs weekly
     - the service calls a script located in the `pi` home directory called `autoupgrade.sh` ... you will need to change this location for your system
 - updates:
     - the OS using `apt-get`
     - python 2 libraries using `pip`